 4: Be honest and open about the fact you are improvising

-In crew resource management classes you get told that during unusual events, you should always explain each and every single step to the people accompanying you.
-This gives others the chance to evaluate your thought process for logical flaws and maybe in conjunction, come up with even better solutions.
+In crew resource management classes, you get told that you should always explain every step to the people accompanying you during unusual events.
+This gives others the chance to evaluate your thought process for logical flaws and develop even better solutions in conjunction.
 Now CRM procedures are often built upon the assumption that everyone providing his opinion is on roughly equal footing in terms of knowledge and experience.
 This is usually not the case in guided tours.
-However, I will try and explain to you why you still could profit from explaining your improvised plan to your guests, even if, at first glance, it might feel strange to admit the improvisation thing to paying guests.
-After all, are they not paying you because they want everything to go, right?
-And you acknowledging that something went so wrong, that you do not have a pre-determined plan to deal with it, might lead to the guests no longer taking you seriously?
+However, I will try and explain why you still could profit from explaining your improvised plan to your guests, even if, at first glance, it might feel strange to admit the improvisation thing to paying guests.
+After all, are they not paying you because they want everything to go.
+You acknowledge that something went so wrong, that you do not have a pre-determined plan to deal with it, which might lead to the guests no longer taking you seriously?

 This is one reason, but another one is equally important the risk avoidance.
 Here we talk about the comfort level of your guests.
 Here I would like to talk about myself for one moment.
-I fuck up the lines in two kinds of situations: First if there is a really easy looking rapid, that I way underestimate and therefore do not go into serious enough.
+I fuck up the lines in two kinds of situations: First, if there is a really easy looking rapid, that I way underestimate and therefore do not go into serious enough.
 The second situation arising if the rapid is complicated, right at the limit of what I trust myself to do, and I get nervous.
-Often times I get so worried that I end up doing foolish things (Like going down the core rapid of the Lofer Gorge backwards).
-Well against the first scenario, the mere presence of a guide is already protection, because an experienced guide should always be able to give a realistic guess to difficulty and danger of some sections.
+Often I get so worried that I end up doing foolish things (Like going down the core rapid of the Lofer Gorge backwards).
+Well, against the first scenario, the mere presence of a guide is already protection.
+An experienced guide should always give a realistic guess to some sections' difficulty and danger.
 But the second scenario can even happen with a professional guide.
 So, as a thought experiment, let us get back to our mountaineers and their thunderstorm.
 I just happened to be that the storm is now forming much quicker than expected by everyone, so the guide realises that there now needs to be an immediate solution.
 He can offer two different ideas to the group: There is a way where the group could descent very fast down into the valley, but at one point they would need to cross a ladder bridge over deep craves.
 The second option is a Mountain Hut close by, where they could ride out the storm.
 In the absolute worst-case scenario even be picked up by a car via the access road should a descent not be possible before the guests need to be back at their hotels in the evening.
-Now upon presenting this idea, one of the guests actually steps forward and explains that he chose this tour because it was advertised as an easy and mellow tour and he is a little bit afraid of heights.
+Upon presenting this idea, one of the guests actually steps forward and explains that he chose this tour because it was advertised as an easy and mellow tour, and he is a little bit afraid of heights.
 And just like that, the guide has only really one choice left.
 Of course, there are psychological tricks to use and get guests over features or challenges they really do not want to do.
-They can and should be used at some times, but wether a time-critical situation like running away from a storm is the right situation for them is at least questionable.
+They can and should be used sometimes, but whether a time-critical situation like running away from a storm is the right situation for them is at least questionable.
 And even worse, you as a guide could actually be liable for potential damages if an injury occurs in circumstances a guest only entered because of your recommendation.